NK Maribor in European football

 Nogometni klub Maribor, also simply known as NK Maribor, is a Slovenian professional football club based in Maribor.
-The club have participated in 39 editions of the club competitions governed by the Union of European Football Associations (UEFA), the chief authority for football across Europe.
-These include 16 seasons in the UEFA Champions League, 16 seasons in the UEFA Cup and Europa League, two seasons in the UEFA Europa Conference League, two seasons in the UEFA Cup Winners' Cup, and three seasons in the UEFA Intertoto Cup.
-Counting all of the 179 games the side have played in European competitions since their first entry into the Mitropa Cup in the 1970–71 season, the team's record stands at 64 wins, 44 draws, and 71 defeats as of match played 25 August 2022.
-The club's most recent participation in a continental competition was in the 2022–23 season, when they played in the qualifying rounds of the 2022–23 UEFA Europa Conference League.
+The club have participated in 43 editions of the club competitions governed by the Union of European Football Associations (UEFA), the chief authority for football across Europe.
+These include 16 seasons in the UEFA Champions League, 17 seasons in the UEFA Cup and Europa League, five seasons in the UEFA Conference League, two seasons in the UEFA Cup Winners' Cup, and three seasons in the UEFA Intertoto Cup.
+Counting all of the 195 games the side have played in European competitions since their first entry into the Mitropa Cup in the 1970–71 season, the team's record stands at 68 wins, 48 draws, and 79 defeats as of match played 31 July 2025.
+The club's most recent participation in a continental competition was in the 2025–26 season, when they played in the qualifying rounds of the 2025–26 UEFA Conference League.

 Maribor's 10–0 victory over Norma Tallinn of Estonia in the 1994–95 UEFA Cup Winners' Cup is the club's most decisive win in European competitions, while the team's heaviest defeat is 9–1, against the Dutch club Ajax in the 1997–98 UEFA Cup.
 Brazilian striker Marcos Tavares holds the club record for most appearances with 94, and is the club's record goalscorer in European competitions with 31 goals.

-As of the 2022–23 season, Maribor is the only Slovenian club that has managed to qualify for the group stages of the UEFA Champions League, and one of five clubs from the former Socialist Federal Republic of Yugoslavia who have participated in the group stages of the competition since the breakup of the country in 1992.
+As of the 2025–26 season, Maribor is the only Slovenian club that has managed to qualify for the group stages of the UEFA Champions League, and one of five clubs from the former Socialist Federal Republic of Yugoslavia who have participated in the group stages of the competition since the breakup of the country in 1992.
 Maribor won their only European honour in 2006, when they defeated Villarreal in the third round of the 2006 UEFA Intertoto Cup, becoming one of the eleven co-winners of the competition.